dishaadis/Digital-User-Churn-Analysis/README.md

 This directory contains the following files :

   * **Digital User Churn Dahboard.pdf** : Set of visualizations based on the master table.
-  * **Digital User Churn Report** : Reports on analysis steps, visualizations, interpretations, and recommendations.
+  * **Digital User Churn Report.pdf** : Reports on analysis steps, visualizations, interpretations, and recommendations.

 </p>